caro401/public-notes/_notes/Sustainable craft supplies.md

 - [tips about sustainable knitting](https://newwaveknitting.com/10-awesome-ways-to-be-a-more-sustainable-knitter/)
 - [Fill](https://www.fillrefill.co/product-category/house/clean/) is probably a good source of bulk sustainable washing up liquid for processing fleece
 - [Maria Sigma](https://www.mariasigma.com/philosophy) writes about her sustainability choices
+- [Teemill](https://teemill.com/) might be a not terrible option for print on demand tshirts, since they take back used clothes and turn them into new products.
+Is this better overall than printing by hand on shirts from charity shops?
+Probably?